 Coping and support

 A cancer diagnosis can be overwhelming and frightening.
-Once you start to adjust after the initial shock of your diagnosis, you may find that it helps to stay focused on tasks that help you cope.
-For example, try to:
+It may take time to adjust to the initial shock of your diagnosis.
+In time you'll find ways to cope.
+Until then, it might help to:

 - Learn enough to make decisions about your care.
-Ask your doctor to write down the details of your cancer — the type, the stage and your treatment options.
-Use those details to find more information about stomach cancer and the benefits and risks of each treatment option.
+Ask your health care provider to write down the details of your cancer.
+This can include the type, the stage and your treatment options.
+Use those details to find more information about stomach cancer.
+Learn about the benefits and risks of each treatment option.

 - Connect with other cancer survivors.
 Ask your provider about support groups in your area.
 Or go online and connect with cancer survivors on message boards, such as those run by the American Cancer Society.